 - Governor at the Museum for London

-- Trustee at Working Chance (Dame Fiona Woolf’s beneficiary for her Lord Mayor’s Appeal in 2014) – supporting women ex-offenders into work
+- Former Trustee at Working Chance (Dame Fiona Woolf’s beneficiary for her Lord Mayor’s Appeal in 2014) – supporting women ex-offenders into work

-- Former trustee at Future Care Capital (Patron: HM The Queen) – facilitating and stimulate a national debate around health and social care provision; supporting innovative ventures, acting as a specialist start-up funder and investor
+- Former trustee at Future Care Capital (Patron: HM The Queen) – facilitating and stimulate a national debate around health and social care provision; investing in innovative ventures

 - Former Special Constable in central London